danny-andrews/elemint/README.md

-# EleMint
+# Elemint

 ![](docs/size-badge.svg)

-EleMint is a lightweight, reactive way to build web components.
-No classes, no compilers, no `this`, no decorators, no dynamic scoping madness (looking at you, React Hooks).
+Elemint is a lightweight, reactive way to build web components.
+No classes, no compilers, no `this`, no decorators, no dynamic scoping madness.
 Just plain functions and reactive variables.

+## Example

 ```js
 import makeElement from "elemint";